-This is usually caused by double-clicking the video.
-When double-clicked, the browser tries to open the film in a new window from our video source.
+This is usually caused by double-clicking the video. or by clicking inside the video window while it is playing.
+With either event, the browser tries to open the film in directly from our video source.
 All our films are "domain protected" to prevent downloading (per SAG rules), so they will only run from this website.
-Simply single-click the video and it will play normally.
+Use your "back" button to return to the playlist, then always single-click either the big or small play button, and it will play normally.

 We've seen reports where the "Video Forbidden" pops up unexpectedly.
 That is caused by an unstable Internet connection.
 If the connection is dropped at the wrong moment, the browser attempts to reconnect the running stream without reloading this Website.
 This brings up the "Video Forbidden" message.
 Resetting your modem and router and restarting your computer usually repairs the Internet connection.
 See below for details.

 An occasional stop/start is normal.
 The system uses a responsive download that senses your Internet connection and changes stream quality based on your current speed.
 Your download speed may vary due to a number of factors, including background tasks on your computer, other people with computers on your network using the Internet, or even your neighbors.
 Occasionally there may be a pause as it analyzes the stream.

 Consistent start/stop issues are caused by one of 3 factors: unstable Internet connection, lack of Internet speed or an internal computer issue.